biubiuworld/TimingGames/README.md

 - `Simulation` - contain high level simulation functions.

 ## run simulation
-- Make a copy of ****.ipynb in this folder and open it in Jupyter Notebook
+- Make a copy of Timing_game_simulation.ipynb in this folder and open it in Jupyter Notebook